axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

   </table>
  <p>The Mission will change often as one project finish it and the other starts.
 The Purpose will change less often, but could change as new co-onwers join.
 The Impact should not change at all, at least not without a deep discussion (<em>i.e.</em>, this is equivalent to creating a new company),</p>
  </div>
+ <p>The Mission will change as often as necessary.
+Each team has its own mission, but it must align with the Impact and Pupose of the whole company.</p>
+ <p>The Purpose will change less often, but it could change as new co-onwers join.</p>
+ <p>The Impact should not change at all, at least not without a deep discussion.
+This may happen but it is equivalent to creating a new company.</p>

 <h1>Trust Agreement</h1>
  <p>Do a Trust Agreement with the first co-owner in the team.
 This is a guide to an exploration among would-be co-owners to make sure that they are or can get aligned and they want to work with each other.
 Even if this is a relative or somebody you know very well, don&rsquo;t skip doing the Trust Agreement.
 Maybe it turns out to be perfectly boring or you may discover surprises along the way.</p>